 Biochemistry: Metabolism & Nutrition CBA260

 Provides students with a broad introduction to metabolic and nutritional aspects of biochemistry, and laboratory techniques in biochemical analysis of tissues and enzymes.
 Major topics include structure, function and metabolism of amino acids, carbohydrates and lipids; the integration and control of metabolism, by hormonal and other means in health and disease; roles of selected nutrients in health and disease.
-The role of metabolism in major human diseases (cardiovascular disease, diabetes, cancer) is emphasised.
+The role of metabolism in major human diseases (eg. cardiovascular disease, diabetes, cancer) and exercise is emphasised.